 Just in case you were getting comfortable with the YouTube app's latest design, it looks like there may be more changes in store.
 It seems a number of users are encountering a new YouTube interface, apparently triggered server-side without an app update.

 The change sees YouTube's hamburger menu flipping right out of the interface, going the way of Google+ in discarding the left-side navigation drawer.
+Instead, users are given four primary tabs - Home, Trending, Subscriptions, and your profile.
+Interestingly, a couple of these tabs seem to have bars underneath to switch from, say, all videos to music on the home tab, or from uploads to channels on the subscription tab.
 Read More

 Have you ever let the number of tabs in Google Chrome get out of hand?
 A nifty trick has popped up in Chrome Beta's tablet interface, now making it simple to deal with a large amount of tabs.
 Simply press and hold on the "X" you would normally use to close a single tab, and you will be prompted with a small dialogue that says "Close all tabs."
 Hit that and you have a clean slate.
 Read More